 As the concept of sustainability gains traction in healthcare, it is beginning to influence how value is assessed and communicated across the Pharmaceutical and Medtech industries.
-In this article, experts from Petauri Evidence explore how sustainability considerations are shaping evidence generation, payer expectations, and the future of healthcare innovation.
+In this article, Helena Grant (Senior Analyst – Global Pricing and Market Access, Petauri Evidence) explores how sustainability considerations are shaping evidence generation, payer expectations, and the future of healthcare innovation.

 We are seeing an increase in the number of requests for evidence and analysis to support environmental impact activities.
 Leading Pharmaceutical and Medtech companies are including evidence pertaining to sustainability in their evidence dossiers, cost calculations, and value propositions.
 This is, in part, driven by healthcare providers and payers in key markets who increasingly consider environmental impact and product sustainability in their decision-making processes.
 The healthcare sector contributes to 1–5% of global greenhouse gas emissions, underscoring the critical need to address energy consumption, transportation, and the lifecycle of medical products [2].